kimai/DemoBundle/README.md

 - a new invoice template (plus a new search path via bundle extension)
 - a new dashboard widget
 - a event subscriber to sort the bundle permissions in a new section (see user roles & permission screen)
+- a listener to attach new action items in the plugin screen
+- a meta field for timesheets

 ### Demo configuration